HenningBeyer/TradeAI/README.md

+# TradeAI

+Here is a project I made as both as a high-school-assignment, and possibly as a startup prototype.
+At best, just refer to the [PDF documentation](https://github.com/HenningBeyer/TradeAI/blob/main/Documentation/Pflichtenheft.pdf), and the [PowerPoint Presentation](https://github.com/HenningBeyer/TradeAI/blob/main/Documentation/Presentation.pdf) for all information.

+Below you can also read an English README.md, that I previously embedded into the program and reused for here demonstration again.
+Enjoy!

 ## Program Description
 This browser application provides a flexible environment for experimenting with new state of the art AI methods inside the area of algorithmic trading (AT) while using high quality data of 13 different crypto currencies.